-• If you want the client application to authenticate using a keytab, modify jaas-client.conf as follows:
+If you want the client application to authenticate using a keytab, modify jaas-client.conf as follows:

 '''

 Client {

 com.sun.security.auth.module.Krb5LoginModule required

 useKeyTab=true

 keyTab="/path/to/user.keytab"

 storeKey=true

 useTicketCache=false

-principal="<user>@EXAMPLE.COM";

-};
+principal="user/fully.qualified.domain.name@EXAMPLE.COM";

 '''

-Replace /path/to/user.keytab with the keytab file you want to use and <user>@EXAMPLE.COM with the principal in the keytab.
-If you are using a service principal that includes the hostname, make sure that it is included in the jaas.conf file (for example, solr/solr01.example.com@EXAMPLE.COM).
+Replace /path/to/user.keytab with the keytab file you want to use and user/fully.qualified.domain.name@EXAMPLE.COM with the principal in the keytab.
+If the principal omits the hostname, omit it in the jaas-client.conf file as well (for example, jdoe@EXAMPLE.COM).

-Using the JAAS configuration file:
+Use the JAAS file to enable solutions:

-Command line
+Command line solutions